ehellman/EnderOfAnEra/README.md

 #### Creality Silent Mainboard
 I would not buy this again, simply because the SKR is better and cheaper (see good upgrades)

+#### Auto Rewind Spool Holder (printable)
+This is a great print on Thingiverse that I have used for a long time.
+Automatically rewinds the spool when you retract!

+#### Lead screw anti-backlash nut
+This is a good upgrade, not needed for most users though.

+#### Roller covers
+There are several printable versions of this, but it just clips on to your rollers and prevents them from gathering dust or cables getting stuck in them.

+#### Filament runout sensor
+Good upgrades for longer prints if your filament runs out.

 ### UPGRADES THAT ARE GOOD

 #### Glass bed